Aquinas Woodworth

 Aquinas subsequently worked as a resident Internet consultant to the Vatican, living in the Papal guesthouse (Santa Marta) in Vatican City under the papacy of St. John Paul II.

-At the Vatican Aquinas lived in a modest room directly across the hall from the suite now occupied by Pope Francis.
-He shared daily Mass and three meals with the Holy Father's resident diplomats and other senior officials of the Secretariat of State.
+At the Vatican Aquinas lived in a modest room directly across the hall from the suite currently occupied by Pope Francis.
+He shared daily Mass and three meals at a common table with the Holy Father's Sostituto, resident diplomats and other senior officials of the Secretariat of State.
 He had free access to the Vatican gardens (which he walked daily) and the Papal Apostolic Palace; was formally saluted by Swiss Guards and Vatican police wherever he walked – even from far across the opposite side of Vatican piazze – as though he were a very high-ranking Cardinal; and met the Holy Father: all while wearing the same scuffed and stained monastic work habit that he wore to dig the foundation and lay the concrete block for the outhouse at his primitive desert hermitage.

 Aquinas then returned to New Mexico to found NextScribe and conduct the first, early research in Computer Supported Spiritual Development (CSSD).